prasy-loyola/call-tree.nvim/README.md

 - [x] \<Tab\> to expand and collapse tree
 - [x] \<Enter\> key to load the file in a different window
 - [x] \<Shift-Enter\> key to open the file in a different window and move to that window
+- [x] Manually add a function to the call Heirarchy (useful to link event based subscribers/publishers)
 - [ ] Telescope integration
 - [ ] Show preview of the call location under the cursor